Gabriel-p/catalog_match/README.md

 Both catalogs are then matched using astropy's [match_to_catalog_sky][2].

 Currently, only `Vizier` catalogs can be queried.
-To obtain list of supported catalogs in `Vizier`, try the following in a Python session (in this example, I search for GAIA2 data):
+To obtain the list of supported catalogs in `Vizier`, try the following in a Python session (in this example, I search for GAIA2 data):

     from astroquery.vizier import Vizier
     catalog_list = Vizier.find_catalogs('gaia 2')